aleskin/dji_tello_lib/README.md

 - `land`: Land the drone safely
   - Example: `land`

+#### Movement Controls

+- `forward <distance>`: Move the drone forward by the specified distance in centimeters
+  - Range: 1-500 cm
+  - Example: `forward 100` (move forward 1 meter)

+- `back <distance>`: Move the drone backward by the specified distance in centimeters
+  - Range: 1-500 cm
+  - Example: `back 50` (move backward 0.5 meters)

+- `left <distance>`: Move the drone left by the specified distance in centimeters
+  - Range: 1-500 cm
+  - Example: `left 30` (move left 0.3 meters)

+- `right <distance>`: Move the drone right by the specified distance in centimeters
+  - Range: 1-500 cm
+  - Example: `right 80` (move right 0.8 meters)

+- `up <distance>`: Move the drone up by the specified distance in centimeters
+  - Range: 1-500 cm
+  - Example: `up 100` (move up 1 meter)

+- `down <distance>`: Move the drone down by the specified distance in centimeters
+  - Range: 1-500 cm
+  - Example: `down 50` (move down 0.5 meters)

 #### Rotation Controls

 - `rotate_cw <degrees>`: Rotate the drone clockwise by the specified number of degrees